hx-trigger

 .

-There are two special events that are non-standard that htmx supports:
+There are some additional non-standard events that htmx supports:

 load